-“To protect and preserve life while conserving property utilizing specialized skills and compassion,” a rather brief statement for a so large a responsibility, yet the men and women of the Twinsburg and Reminderville Fire Departments take this burden upon themselves anew everyday, regardless of the simplicity or seriousness of the task at hand.
+“To protect and preserve life while conserving property, utilizing specialized skills and compassion.”
+A rather brief statement for so large a responsibility, yet the men and women of the Twinsburg and Reminderville Fire Departments take this burden upon themselves anew every day, regardless of the simplicity or seriousness of the task at hand.

-The Twinsburg Fire Department (TFD) can trace its roots back nearly a century to 1919, when the very first members fought smoke and fire with little more than perseverance and a bucket; tough work considering the peril and pay.
-Four years later, the department acquired its first fire engine, a technological leap over the two-wheeled hand cart it succeeded.
-Further purchases would follow and the firehouse would move more than once.
-According to a history of the TFD compiled by retired Fire Chief Daniel J. Simecek (served 1957–1997), the department’s first permanent home was a 10’ x 20’ addition built onto a garage owned by Earl Bowen, who served as Fire Chief from 1927 to 1932, in 1923.
+Further purchases would follow, and the firehouse would move more than once.
+According to a history of the TFD compiled by retired fire chief Daniel J. Simecek (served 1957–1997), the department’s first permanent home was a ten-by-twenty-foot addition built onto a garage owned by Earl Bowen (who served as chief from 1972 to 1932) in 1923.
 From there, they relocated to what is now the VFW Hall in 1939.

-Between 1955 and 1956, what was once one had quickly become three.
-The villages of Twinsburg and Reminderville splintered off of Twinsburg Township.
-To prevent a lapse in coverage and avoid taking on the financial burden of creating their own department, a contract between the Township and Village was agreed upon in which the Township would pay for services rendered.
+Between 1955 and 1956, what had been one entity quickly become three.
+The villages of Twinsburg and Reminderville splintered off from Twinsburg Township.
+To prevent a lapse in protection and avoid taking on the financial burden of creating their own department, the Village and the Township agreed on a contract by which the Township would pay for services rendered.
 Various levies have been used to pay for these services, although there was a point when the Township sought to fund a completely independent fire department.
-The rising cost of the yearly contract came to a head in 1978, encouraging the Township to reevaluate their agreement.
+The rising cost of the yearly contract came to a head in 1978, encouraging the Township to reevaluate its agreement.

-Farther north, the newly organized Reminderville Fire Department took control of the Geauga Lake Station, its men, and equipment.
-As is often the case with any new organization, growing pains are to be expected.
-William J. Delgado, Reminderville Fire Chief for 17 years, his assistant Joseph W. Algeri Sr., and another firefighter all quit the fire department in the same week in February of 1972.
-They jointly alleged the burgeoning village had inadequate budget and equipment.
-The potential inability to continue to keep the village safe, as the population continued to grow, in particular with the addition of Aurora Shores, weighed heavy on the department.
-At the time of the unrest in the department, the three engines utilized by the department were a 1939 Ford, 1946 Dodge and a truck purchased (and subsequently remodeled) for $150 by the firefighters.
+Farther north, the newly organized Reminderville Fire Department took control of the Geauga Lake Station, its men, and its equipment.
+As is often the case with a new organization, growing pains are to be expected.
+William J. Delgado, Reminderville Fire Chief for seventeen years, his assistant, Joseph W. Algeri Sr., and another firefighter all quit the fire department in the same week in February of 1972.
+They jointly alleged the burgeoning village’s budget and equipment were inadequate.
+Their potential inability to keep the village safe as the population continued to grow, in particular with the addition of Aurora Shores, weighed heavy on the department.
+At the time of the unrest in the department, the three engines utilized were a 1939 Ford, 1946 Dodge, and a truck purchased for $150 by the firefighters and subsequently remodeled.